ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/index.md

 ## Other Resources

-- [Helpful Superset SQL Queries for Charts](./queries.md) - Recipes for common SQL queries to improve your Superset charts
+- [Helpful Superset SQL Queries for Charts](./queries.md) - Recipes for common SQL queries to improve your Superset datasets and charts